 We utilize a rich set of covariates that are hypothesized to influence both instructional modality and COVID-19 incidence.
 First, we consider factors associated with an increased risk of spreading COVID-19 and/or an increased risk of adverse outcomes for members of the community who contract the virus.
-We use population size and age group estimates from ACS to capture information about private school enrollment to county population and the age distribution within each county.
+We use population size and age group estimates from the American Community Survey (ACS) to capture information about private school enrollment to county population and the age distribution within each county.
 We focus specifically on the proportions of county residents that are school-aged children (because their risk of exposure is most impacted by decisions to open or close school buildings) and adults aged 65 or above (because they are at a higher risk of severe illness if infected).
 To account for the high levels of risk among nursing home residents and staff, we estimate the proportion of residents living in these facilities using the total number of occupied beds reported in the COVID-19 Nursing Home Dataset (Centers for Medicare and Medicaid).
 We also include the numbers of religious institutions and religious adherents per capita from the U.S. Religion Census (Religious Congregations and Membership Study, 2010), as gathering in churches or similar community institutions other than schools may pose more opportunities for the virus to spread.

 We also consider contextual factors believed to shape local responses to the pandemic.
-As a proxy for efforts taken by members of a community to mitigate the risk of COVID-19 spread, we include county-level estimates of mask usage from a July 2020 survey conducted by The New York Times and Dynata.
+As a proxy for efforts taken by members of a community to mitigate the risk of COVID-19 spread, we include county-level estimates of mask usage from a July 2020 survey conducted by The New York Times and Dynata and estimates of the share of people in a county who stay at home in a given day from the Bureau of Transportation statistics at the US Department of Transportation.
 To capture local economic conditions, we include 2019 unemployment rates from the Local Area Unemployment Statistics program (Bureau of Labor Statistics) and individual poverty rates from ACS.
 For information about the political climate of a county, we also include the share of votes from each county in the 2016 presidential election that were cast for Donald Trump (drawn from the County Presidential Election Returns 2000-2016 dataset from the MIT Election Data and Science Lab).

 Table 1 provides summary statistics by state, month, and modality.
+School districts in Michigan were far more likely than those in Washington to offer in-person schooling.
 In September, 58% of Michigan districts offered fully in-person instruction, typically as one option available to parents along with hybrid or fully remote instruction.
 Twenty-four percent provided only remote instruction with no fully or partially in-person options, and most of these districts were located in or near large urban areas.
-The remaining 18% adopted a hybrid model where students attend inperson for part of the week and participate in remote instruction for the remainder of the week.
-In Washington, the vast majority of districts elected to adopt either a fully-remote (64%) or hybrid (27%) model at the beginning of school the year.
-The remaining 9% of districts, located predominantly in rural areas, elected to proceed fully in-person.
+The remaining 18% adopted a hybrid model where students attend in-person for part of the week and participate in remote instruction for the remainder of the week.
+By contrast, in Washington, the vast majority of districts were either in a fully remote (64%) or hybrid (27%) model; the remaining 9% of districts, located predominantly in rural areas, were in-person.